 - A curriculum vitae or résumé;

-- A one- to three-page statement of purpose written by the applicant, describing the proposed internship (the proposed plan of work, including objectives, activities, location, dates, rough budget; how it relates to interreligious understanding, peace, and justice; how your experience has prepared you for this internship; how the internship relates to your vocational/professional goals; and how the project will contribute to your learning as a part of your academic program at HDS).
+- A statement of purpose (not to exceed three pages) written by the applicant, describing the proposed internship (the proposed plan of work, including objectives, activities, location, dates, rough budget; how it relates to interreligious understanding, peace, and justice; how your experience has prepared you for this internship; how the internship relates to your vocational/professional goals; and how the project will contribute to your learning as a part of your academic program at HDS).

 Greeley International Internship